HOHMANN ORBITS

 180-degree point when Mars also arrives there.
 Since the oneway trip

-0.709 years BEHIND this point.
-That is, we must lead Mars with our
+0.709 year BEHIND this point.
+We lead Mars with our craft by this

 This 180-degree point is sometimes called the superior conjunction